eddie0329/EDD/README.md

-## EDD
+## EFD

-EDD stands Eddie Driven Development, which I made up one.
+EFD stands Eddie's Frontend Development, which personally used.

-## What is EDD?
+## What is EFD?

-EDD use pros of 4 development techniques such as ,CDD, TDD, SDD and BDD.
+EFD use pros of 4 development techniques such as ,CDD, TDD, SDD and BDD.
-EDD not only primarily use development techniques but also combine the techniques.